If you meet the criteria below, you are eligible for CIPF protection:

 There is no requirement that you live in or be a citizen of Canada.

-CIPF member firms are members of the New Self-Regulatory Organization of Canada (New SRO) that are: (i) investment dealers and/or (ii) mutual fund dealers that are not located exclusively in Quebec.
+CIPF member firms are members of Canadian Investment Regulatory Organization (CIRO) that are: (i) investment dealers and/or (ii) mutual fund dealers that are not located exclusively in Quebec.
 Please click here for a list of CIPF Investment Dealer member firms and here for a list of CIPF Mutual Fund Dealer member firms.

 CIPF protection is also not available to customers for mutual fund dealer accounts located in Québec.
 A mutual fund dealer account is considered to be located in Québec for the purposes of CIPF coverage if the office serving the customer is located in Québec.